LennartHennigs/RG35XX-H-Notes/README.md

 - Create a folder for each game and copy files into it.
 - Inside the folder, create a file called `[id].scummvm` for each game you want to add.
 To be sure, also write and put the ID into the file.
-- **Note:** _Indiana Jones and the Fate of Atlantis_ uses the id `indy4` and not `atlantis`
+- **Note:** _Indiana Jones and the Fate of Atlantis_ uses the id `indy4` and not `atlantis` The [supported games list](https://wiki.scummvm.org/index.php?title=Category:Supported_Games) shows the required files for a game.
-- To see what the required files for a game are, look at the [supported games list](https://wiki.scummvm.org/index.php?title=Category:Supported_Games).

 #### ScummVM Resolution Settings